ros-navigation/navigation2/nav2_bt_navigator/README.md

 * GoalUpdater: A custom control node, which updates the goal pose.
 It subscribes to a topic in which it can receive an updated goal pose to use instead of the one commanded in action.
 It is useful for dynamic object following tasks.

-* TruncatePath: A custom control node, which modifies a path making it shorter.
-It removes parts of the path closer than a distance to the goal pose.
-The resulting last pose of the path orientates the robot to the original goal pose.

 #### Condition Nodes
 * GoalReached: Checks the distance to the goal, if the distance to goal is less than the pre-defined threshold, the tree returns SUCCESS, which in that case the `ComputePathToPose` action node will not get ticked.